Monty Banks

-Montague (Monty) Banks (18 July 1897 – 7 January 1950), born Mario Bianchi, was a 20th century Italian-born American comedian, film actor, director and producer who achieved success in the UK and the United States.
+Montague (Monty) Banks (born Mario Bianchi; 18 July 1897 – 7 January 1950) was a 20th century Italian-born American comedian, film actor, director and producer who achieved success in the US and UK.

+Early life, family and education

+Banks was born Mario Bianchi in Cesena, Italy.
+In 1914, Bianchi emigrated to the US.

 Career

-Banks was born Mario Bianchi in Cesena, Italy.
-In 1914, Bianchi emigrated to the United States, first trying his luck on the New York stage.
+He initially performed on the New York stage.
 By 1918, he was an actor in Hollywood with the Arbuckle Company, performing in over 35 silent short comedies by the early 1920s, and then, starring in feature-length action comedy-thrillers as Play Safe (1927).
 (A large excerpt from this movie is included in Robert Youngson's compilation film Days of Thrills and Laughter (1961) and the car-to-train transfer stunt explained in the 1980 documentary series Hollywood).

-Like Harold Lloyd, the comedy-thrillers he produced were popular but became increasingly risky and Banks was seriously injured after being roped to the back of a car and dragged down a cliff face.
+Like Harold Lloyd, the comedy-thrillers he produced were popular but became increasingly risky.
+Banks was seriously injured after being roped to the back of a car and dragged down a cliff face.

 With the arrival of sound films, Banks's strong Italian accent forced him to phase out his acting career in favor of working as a gagman and director.
-He directed Laurel and Hardy in their film Great Guns, under the name "Montague Banks".
+Credited as Montague Banks, he directed Laurel and Hardy in their film Great Guns.

-By the 1930s he had relocated to the United Kingdom where he produced and directed “quota quickies“ for the comedy team of Leslie Fuller and Syd Courtenay, and later the breakthrough films of George Formby and Gracie Fields.
-After Warner Bros. purchased Teddington Studios outright in 1934, he directed (and occasionally acted in) various comedies and crime stories intended for UK release only, featuring actors of the caliber of Douglas Fairbanks Jr., Edmund Gwenn and Margaret Lockwood.
+By the 1930s, he had relocated to the UK where he produced and directed "quota quickies" for the comedy team of Leslie Fuller and Syd Courtenay, and later the breakthrough films of George Formby and Gracie Fields.
+After Warner Bros. purchased Teddington Studios outright in 1934, he directed (and occasionally acted in) various comedies and crime stories intended for UK release only, featuring actors such as Douglas Fairbanks Jr., Edmund Gwenn and Margaret Lockwood.